 “Remember that innovation is the outcome.
 It’s change and culture design that get that outcome,” says Brian.

-In addition to cultivating a new culture, we can also work to be more intuitive as digital marketers.
+In addition to cultivating a new culture, we can work to be more intuitive as digital marketers.

-There are a lot of great companies that really care about the customer — or say they do — but don’t effectively communicate that in their digital experiences.
+There are a lot of great companies that care about the customer — or say they do — but don’t effectively communicate that in their digital experiences.